equinor/pyscal/docs/usage.rst

 interpolation parameter can be used for the `GasOil` interpolation if they are believed to be independent.

+SCAL recommendations are initialized from three distinct ``WaterOilGas`` objects, which are then recommended constructed using the corresponding factory method.

-SCAL recommendations are initialized with dictionaries for each of the low, base and high curve sets.
+for each of the low, base and high curve sets.
 LET or Corey parameterizations are assumed and the parameters are picked from the dictionaries.
 The dictionaries are typically parsed